MadD0c/Ananke/README.md

 Settings and print variables are all managed via macro variables.
 This allows them to be adjusted as needed at the time of print or on the fly.

 The foundation for this collection (as well as the inspiration) comes from Rootiest's Zippy-Klipper-Config (https://github.com/rootiest/zippy-klipper_config).
-I have supplimented his work with: the complete version of KAMP an notification system which works directly with moonraker's notify LED templating by digitalninja-ro (https://github.com/digitalninja-ro/klipper-neopixel) Nozzle cleaning macros from edwardyeeks Decontaminator Purge Bucket Nozzle Scrubber Mod(https://github.com/VoronDesign/VoronUsers/tree/master/orphaned_mods/printer_mods/edwardyeeks/Decontaminator_Purge_Bucket_%26_Nozzle_Scrubber)
+I have supplimented his work with:
+- The complete version of KAMP
+- an notification system which works directly with moonraker's notify
+- LED templating by digitalninja-ro (https://github.com/digitalninja-ro/klipper-neopixel)
+- Nozzle cleaning macros from edwardyeeks Decontaminator Purge Bucket Nozzle Scrubber Mod(https://github.com/VoronDesign/VoronUsers/tree/master/orphaned_mods/printer_mods/edwardyeeks/Decontaminator_Purge_Bucket_%26_Nozzle_Scrubber)

 ## Requrements